Board and Structure

 In addition to her consultancy practice Anne was the inaugural Chief Executive Officer of the Australian Council of Recyclers (ACOR) from 2002 – 2009, member of the Board of Zero Waste South Australia 2009 – 2011 and voted by her peers and colleagues as the industry leader in the Resources and Waste category of the Waste Management and Environment Media Leaders List in 2010.
 Her experience working in ATSI communities provided the inspiration to turn passion into purpose and her drive and tenacity has seen the establishment and growth of Waste Aid.

-John Weate is founder and CEO of Great Lakes Community Resources Incorporated, a not for profit community development association, charity and Public Benevolent Institution specialising in social enterprise.
+John Weate is founder of Community Resources Limited, a not for profit community development association, charity and Public Benevolent Institution specialising in social enterprise.
 Social enterprises are commercially viable businesses with a purpose of generating social impact.
 Enterprises founded include Tobwabba Art, an Aboriginal art and design studio which won the National Tourism Award each year from 1996 to 2000 and the Aboriginal Employer of the year award in 2001.
 John founded the Resource Recovery social enterprise in 1991, which has won awards for waste management excellence and won the inaugural Australian Social Enterprise of the year award in 2013.
 For 25 years John has been a Local Government Councillor on Great Lakes Council, where for most of that time he has chaired the Wallis Lake Coast and Estuary Management Committee.
 The Committee won the Theiss National River prize for catchment management in 2003.
 John was a foundation director of the Hunter Central Rivers Catchment Management Authority from 2004-2013.
-The Authority won the National Riverprize in 2004.
+The Authority won the National River prize in 2004.
 John was director and chair of Midcoast Water from 2001-2012.
 From 2004-2013, John was a founding director of Wateraid Australia, the Australian water industry’s aid and development charity assisting the world’s poorest people gain access to clean water and sanitation.
 In 2013 John formed a partnership between Great lakes Community Resources, the Centre for Social Impact and The Westpac Foundation to establish Resource Recovery Australia, social enterprise consultants for the waste industry.
 RRA works with Councils and communities to broker, establish and scale, social enterprises that sustainably manage waste and generate local training and employment opportunities.

 John recently became a foundation board member of WasteAid Australia, to address our global responsibilities in the waste industry.